 Donnelly was lightly built, with great energy and vitality, and a notable ability to inhabit characters fully.
 A natural mischievousness enabled him to play comedy with ease, but he was immensely versatile and could give a vulnerable or sinister edge to his roles as required.
 From the mid 1950s onwards, he was omnipresent on the stage, both in Dublin and London.
-A major triumph was his role as Gar Private in the premiere production of 'Philadelphia, here I come!', by Brian Friel (1929–2015), in 1964 at the Gaiety, Dublin.
+A major triumph was his role as Gar Private in the premiere production of 'Philadelphia, here I come!', by Brian Friel (qv), in 1964 at the Gaiety, Dublin.
 He got equally good reviews in New York when the play was produced on Broadway in 1966.
 He was nominated for a Tony award jointly with Patrick Bedford, who played Gar Public.
 Donnelly appeared to acclaim in other Friel plays, notably in 'Faith healer' (1979; world premiere in New York), and in the Broadway premieres of 'Dancing at Lughnasa' (1991), defining for American audiences the role of the old missionary priest, and 'Translations' (1995).
 In 1969 at Dublin's Olympia Theatre, Donnelly directed his first play, another by Friel, 'The Mundy scheme'.

 He became something of an expert on George Bernard Shaw (qv), collecting Shaw memorabilia and appearing during the 1970s in a number of productions in Dublin, Boston and Hong Kong of a one-man show, 'My astonishing self', that he wrote based on the dramatist's life and writings, and appearing in the play as Shaw in youth and also in fully-bearded old age.

 Though Donnelly was most familiar in plays by Irish authors, especially Friel, O'Casey and Samuel Beckett (qv), his versatility enabled him to appear in a wide variety of roles.
 From 1973, he appeared 860 times in Anthony Shaffer's 'Sleuth' in Dublin, London and New York, including a record-breaking run in the Olympia, playing opposite his close friend T. P. McKenna (qv).
 Another notable role was as the surgeon Sir Frederick Treves as a replacement actor during the two-year Broadway run of Bernard Pomerance's 'The Elephant Man', opposite David Bowie's John Merrick (1980–81).
-In the Broadway production of Peter Nichols's 'A day in the death of Joe Egg', Donnelly replaced Albert Finney in April 1968; his characterisation of a father struggling with a handicapped child was described as a 'compassionate vaudeville of despair' (New York magazine, 6 May 1968).
+In the Broadway production of Peter Nichols's 'A day in the death of Joe Egg', Donnelly replaced Albert Finney in April 1968; his characterisation of a father struggling with a child with disabilities was described as a 'compassionate vaudeville of despair' (New York magazine, 6 May 1968).

 Donnelly had a small part in The rising of the moon (1957; dir.
 John Ford (qv)), and another in the first film made in Ardmore Studios, Bray, Michael Anderson's Shake hands with the devil (1959), which starred James Cagney.
 Donnelly claimed that Ford had considered him for the lead role in Young Cassidy (1965), a biographical drama based on the life of Sean O'Casey, but eventually he had to make do with a supporting role as a hearseman.
 He was successful with Rita Tushingham and Michael Crawford in the risqué British comedy, The knack … and how to get it (1965), directed by Richard Lester, which won the Palme d'or at the Cannes film festival.
 Modest and unassuming, Donnelly saw himself primarily as a stage actor and had little interest in being a film star, but had several other film roles, including a notable part in The godfather: part 3 (1990) as the shifty, chain-smoking Archbishop Gilday in charge of the Vatican bank.
 He disliked the long periods of waiting about involved in film-making, and spent three trying months in the Ukraine for a small part as an Irish soldier in a the Soviet–Italian epic Waterloo (1970).
 Perhaps his most successful film role was as the drunken, sentimental Freddie Malins in The dead (1987), an acclaimed version of the story by James Joyce (qv) and the last film made by John Huston (qv).
 Donnelly's charm and conviction redeems his character from the annoying mediocrity suggested in the story.